AChezick/Capstone2/README.md

 ---

-#### Anonymized Features
+#### Anonymized Features: All data was anonymized

-All data was anonymized.
 Protecting patient data is critical.
 However, it does make following this READ.md more difficult.
 I will be reorient the reader throughout!

 ---